-So you’ve heard it over and over… the cloud, cloud storage, upload to the cloud, cloud services, stored in the cloud, a cloud app etc. In reality, here in 2019, many people still wonder or don’t truly understand what exactly this CLOUD THING is and how it works.
-Cloud services and/or using the cloud means, in the definition: Storing and/or accessing files or running/accessing programs via the Internet versus storing or accessing these files or running the programs at your local computer or device.
+So you’ve heard it over and over… the cloud, cloud storage, upload to the cloud, cloud services, stored in the cloud, cloud computing, a cloud based app etc. In reality, here in 2019, many people still wonder or don’t truly understand what exactly this CLOUD THING is and how it works.
+Cloud services and/or using the cloud means, by definition: Storing and/or accessing files or running/accessing programs via the Internet versus storing or accessing these files or running the programs at your local computer, network or device.
 This means the files or the programs themselves are stored on servers on The Internet.
-You see, the files or programs are not solely stored on your computer, tablet, cell phone (or whatever Internet-based device your using).
+You see, the files or programs are not solely stored on your computer, tablet, mobile phone (or whatever Internet-based device your using).
 Perhaps a copy of those files are stored locally, which means storing them at your device or within the building where your located but ultimately the main copy is stored somewhere over/on the Internet.
-Anytime you store to the cloud, or access the cloud you’re simply accessing what you need or desire on the Internet.
+Anytime you store to the cloud, or access the cloud you’re simply accessing what you need or desire using servers on the Internet (not locally).
 Using the cloud always entails using the Internet.

 As was said, utilizing the cloud or accessing the cloud simply means you’re accessing the files or using programs that are stored and ran online..not at your local machine/device.
 You’re probably wondering where on the Internet are all these files or programs stored or ran?
 Very good question.
 These files and/or programs are actually stored at large data centers and/or on servers all over the country (and at times throughout the world).